 Import java.sql.resultset; // it modesl the sql statement and result set.

 Then open the JDBC connection by calling the class java.sql.drivermanager via the method of getconnection().
 There are three methods to open the connection with the database.

 The variant takes the URL as a parameter to connect with the database.
 Then getconnection() with the parameter.
-The obtained URL is connected to the URL database and check the documentation for the JDBC driver and database to view the format for the specific database.
+The obtained URL is connected to the URL database, and check the documentation for the JDBC driver and database to view the format for the specific database.
 The URL can be viewed in H2Database.
 The second method is to open the connection with the database by using a password, user, and URL.
 Here the getconnection() obtains the user name, database URL, and password as parameters.
-The obtained password and user name are the user name and password for the database.
-The third method is done by getconnection() which takes properties and database URL as parameters.
+The obtained password and user name are the user name and passwords for the database.
+The third method is getconnection() which takes properties and database URL as parameters.
 Here the properties denote the features and policies of the database.

 Close the database connection

 There was a relationship between SQL and JDBC for advanced access.
-Though NoSQL has developed widely in the past decades, the relational database stays the same and it is the most used datastore.
+Though NoSQL has developed widely in the past decades, the relational database stays the same, and it is the most used datastore.